latex3/tagging-project/documentation/wtpdf/larger-example.md

-This page allows you to create a demonstration PDF from a complex two-column LaTeX document including a table of contents, mathematical formulae and theorem, graphics, marginal notes, footnotes, a code display, a bibliography, a generated cross reference and citations.
+This page allows you to create a demonstration PDF from a complex two-column LaTeX document including a table of contents, mathematical formulae and theorem, graphics, marginal notes, footnotes, a code display, a bibliography, and generated cross references and citations.
+To generate Tagged PDF on your own system you’ll need a recent LaTeX distribution.

 To enable standards-conforming Tagged PDF output, simply add at the very beginning of the document, i.e., before `\documentclass`, a